 This is a test that sends high-frequency sound waves into the breast.
 The pattern from the sound waves is converted into an image of the interior of the breast to help distinguish between tumors which are solid and cysts which are filled with fluid.

 St. Luke's uses the genetic profile of an individual's breast cancer to help determine if chemotherapy should be given as an adjuvant therapy.

 SenoClaire® low-dose 3D mammography from GE delivers the quality of a 3D image while limiting the X-ray dose to an amount equivalent a 2D mammogram.
 The 3D technology uses a low-dose, short X-ray sweep around the compressed breast.
 This imaging technique is designed to separate the tissues and to reduce the overlapping of structures.

 Needle Localization of the Breast

 This is a technique used prior to surgery to locate and mark a mammographic area of concern in the breast that cannot be felt.
 Such areas include masses and microcalcifications.

-GE’s SensorySuite® creates an experience that simulates a soothing environment to reduce the worry experienced by some women during mammography.
-A woman may choose the environmental ambiance she prefers – seaside, garden or waterfall – for her 2D or 3D mammogram.
-Located at Located at St. Luke’s Women’s Imaging Center in the St. Luke’s West End Medical Center in Allentown
+GE’s SensorySuite® simulates a soothing environment to reduce the worry experienced by some women during mammography by stimulating a woman’s sense of sight, sound and aroma simultaneously.
+A woman may choose the environmental ambiance she prefers – seaside, garden or waterfall for her 2D or 3D mammogram.

 Ultrasound-Guided Breast Biopsy